May 21st, 2017

 Velvet has resurfaced this season, and we’re loving it.
 A velvet bomber is the perfect addition to a sleek dress or black jeans and a top.
 The velvet adds a mix of textures to create an outfit that’s sure to turn heads.

 Which bomber is best?

-We’re mad about this Velvet Bomber Jacket.
-Available in classic black or an ink blue – it’s great for draping over your favourite party dress and keeping you cosy when waiting for a taxi after a great night out.
+We’re mad about this Bella Bomber Jacket.
+It’s great for draping over your favourite party dress and keeping you cosy when waiting for a taxi after a great night out.
 The additional small pocket on the arm is ideal for keeping travel cards or money close by and easily accessible – so it’s practical and pretty!

 Bomber jackets are perfect for making a casual statement in the workplace and for dashing around on the tube for client meetings.
 Pair yours with some slim trousers and a sleeveless blouse and finish off with a pair of killer heels.